-- 8.3.1 The accounting officer must establish, through operational procedures, an effective system of acquisition management in order to ensure - that goods and services are procured by the municipality or municipal entity in accordance with authorised processes only; - (b) that expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the MFMA; - (c) that the threshold values for the different procurement processes are complied with;
+- The accounting officer must establish, through operational procedures, an effective system of acquisition management to ensure - that goods and services are procured by the municipality or municipal entity in accordance with authorised processes only; - (b) that expenditure on goods and services is incurred in terms of an approved budget in terms of section 15 of the MFMA; - (c) that the threshold values for the different procurement processes are complied with; - (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - e) that any Treasury guidelines on acquisition management are properly considered. - This supply chain management policy, except where provided otherwise in the policy, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the MFMA, including - (a) water from the Department of Water Affairs or a public entity, another municipality, or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality, or a municipal entity. - (c) services from Telkom and Post Office

-- (d) that bid documentation, evaluation and adjudication criteria, and general conditions of a contract, are in accordance with any applicable legislation; and - e) that any Treasury guidelines on acquisition management are properly taken into account. - 8.3.2 This supply chain management policy, except where provided otherwise in the policy, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the MFMA, including - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity. - (c) services from Telkom and Post Office - 8.3.3 The following information must be made public wherever goods or services contemplated in section 110(2) of the MFMA are procured other than through the supply chain management system - (a) the kind of goods or services; and - (b) the name of the supplier. - 8.3.4 The Accounting Officer may on motivation of a Director extend the bid closing date, if circumstances justify the action, provided that the closing dates may not extended unless a notice is published by the Manager: Supply Chain Management in the same newspapers as the original advertisement as well as the website, prior to the original bid closing date.
-All prospective bidders must also be informed in writing by the relevant Director of the extension of the bid closing date.

-8.3.5 Unless otherwise indicated in the bid documents, the municipality shall not be liable for any expenses incurred in the preparation and / or submission of a bid or quotation.
+- The following information must be made public wherever goods or services contemplated in section 110(2) of the MFMA are procured other than through the supply chain management system - (a) the kind of goods or services; and - (b) the name of the supplier. - The Accounting Officer may on motivation of a Director extend the bid closing date, if circumstances justify the action, provided that the closing dates may not extended unless a notice is published by the Manager: Supply Chain Management in the same newspapers as the original advertisement as well as the website, prior to the original bid closing date.
+All prospective bidders must also be informed in writing by the relevant Director of the extension of the bid closing date. - Unless otherwise indicated in the bid documents, the municipality shall not be liable for any expenses incurred in the preparation and / or submission of a bid or quotation.